 Indian Classical, Folkloric and Contemporary Dance Show

-London based dance-school Dancenbeats, founded by celebrity dance choreographer Chittal Shah – haled by the BBC as the best Garba dance teacher in UK – will be presenting an authentic Dandyia dance and a captivating Bolly-Bhangra performance.
+The event includes the participation of celebrity dance choreographer Chittal Shah (pictured) – haled by the BBC as the best Garba dance teacher in UK – who will captivate the audience with her exciting and beautifully executed Garba and Bolly-Bhangra performances.

 For further information or if you have a query on the Devonshire Square’s Diwali Festival, please contact the Devonshire Events Team on firstname.lastname@example.org or call them on 020 7645 0800 and they will be delighted to assist you.